Ways to stay out of court: Diversion and Restorative Justice

-Who do I talk to to see if restorative justice is appropriate for my situation?
+Who do I speak to, to see if Restorative Justice is appropriate?

 The victim gets a chance to talk about how they’ve been affected by the offence and to have a say in how the harm can be repaired.
 The defendant has a chance to accept responsibility for what they have done.